jermanuts/feather-docs/content/_guides/tails.md

 Key fingerprint = 8185 E158 A333 30C7 FD61 BC0D 1F76 E155 CEFB A71C
 ```

 Make sure the **fingerprint** shown above matches the output in your terminal.
+Only the letters and digits matter, you may ignore any extra or missing spaces.

 If the fingerprint does not match, do not continue the installation.
 Instead, [report](report-an-issue) this incident to the developers.

 Now enter: `gpg --verify feather-x.x.x.AppImage.asc` and press enter.
 Replace x.x.x with the correct version.
 If the signature is valid, the output should contain the following line: